vbookshelf/myOfflineAi-PrivacyFirst/README.md

 ## What is myOfflineAi?

+myOfflineAi is a privacy-first Flask UI for Ollama AI models.
+The user can have peace of mind because they have complete control and there's total transparency.
+The app runs offline.
+CSS and JS code is stored locally.
+Therefore, the internet connection can be switched off.
+Additionally, the Ollama app can be put in Airplane mode.

 ## Features

 - Single-File app: Html, CSS, JS and Python code are all in one file named app.py